 This month look out for:

-• Last spring’s bird nests showing in leafless hedges
+- Last spring’s bird nests showing in leafless hedges and trees.

 There can be no mistaking that winter is finally upon us in December, as frost grips the countryside and the trees are bare.
-It is from now until next spring that the battle for survival is at its most extreme for most animals, as food is scarce and temperatures are low.
+It is from now until next spring that the battle for survival is at its most extreme for most animals, as food is scarce and temperatures are low – even water supplies can be inaccessible if frozen.
 There are a number of tactics to get through this lean period.
-One is to migrate to a warmer location, another is to stick it out on stored food reserves, and what is still available, whilst another is to sleep it out, i.e. hibernate.
-Only dormice, hedgehogs and bats truly hibernate.
+One is to migrate to a warmer location, another is to stick it out on stored food reserves and glean what is still available, whilst another is to sleep it out, i.e. hibernate.
+Only dormice, hedgehogs and bats truly hibernate but some animals go into a torpor or sleep more such as badgers.

-Dormice will have started their hibernation in October, in the base of a hedgerow or hazel coppice.
-They build a nest like structure to protect them during this period from, not only the weather, but also from predators to which they are extremely vulnerable.
+Dormice will have started their hibernation in October in the base of a hedgerow or hazel coppice.
+They build a nest like structure to protect them during this period from the weather and from predators, to which they are extremely vulnerable.
 Their body temperature drops in line with the air temperature, but must be kept above freezing for the animal to survive, normally at least 1C.
 This dip is so dramatic that their metabolism reaches an ultra slow state, where it is just ticking over.
 They live of the fat deposits from their feasting in Autumn.
 This reserve has to last them up until their reappearance in March.

 Hedgehogs also create hibernacula from leaves, situated in a safe location, and maintain a temperature in the hibernacula of between 0 and 5°C. This is the optimum for them to hibernate efficiently.
 Bats are more complex in their requirements and each species seeks out specific conditions.
 Bats select caves (such as old mines), tree hollows or buildings.
 They like a relatively humid environment, where there is little temperature fluctuation.